Skip to content

 05

-Keep the decisions clean
+Keep decisions clean

 Review what the work is producing, what the staff trusts, and where decisions are still being made too late, too informally, or from different definitions.